-Where absences have been due to a disability or maternity leave, managers should seek advice from their local College / Support Group HR Adviser.
+Where absences have been due to a disability or maternity leave, managers should seek advice from their HR Representative.

 In exceptional circumstances where it is felt that an employee has not yet demonstrated their suitability, but is likely to do so, given more time, the probation period may be extended.
 Extensions should normally be for no longer than 3 months.